etalli/dotfiles/README.md

 ### Sony Spresense Build Environment on macOS [Oct 26, 2025]

-Needs to modify the unarchive option for bzip2:
+You need to modify the unarchive option for bzip2:

 ```sh
 % diff install-tools.sh install-tools.sh.fixed